jpoterbin/BYOA-blog/content/pages/about.md

 Growing up in the small town of Tonganoxie, Kansas, I spent my summers helping on my grandparents' farm.
 These formative experiences taught me the value of hard work, resourcefulness, and problem-solving at a young age.
 The lessons I learned - from tending to the crops to troubleshooting equipment issues - would prove invaluable as I later discovered a passion for technology and creating digital experiences.

 When my parents brought home our first Windows 95 Compaq computer, I was immediately captivated.
-Tinkering with that machine sparked a lifelong love for marrying hands-on problem-solving with creative digital expression - from building HTML websites to producing videos.
+Tinkering with that machine sparked a lifelong love for hands-on problem-solving with creative digital expression - from building HTML websites to producing videos.
 This diverse skillset naturally guided me to the University of Kansas, where I earned a degree in Journalism with a specialization in strategic communication.

 My product management journey began at an Austin startup, where I wore multiple hats while helping raise $1.9M and shaping the product from the ground up.
 This experience taught me the importance of adaptability and building products that serve the needs of both the business and its customers.
 I then brought those lessons to The Home Depot, managing enterprise communications systems that reached millions of users.
 There, I also played a key role in launching critical initiatives like curbside pickup during the COVID-19 pandemic.